-- I. It is the policy of Louisiana Healthcare Connections that fMRI is medically necessary when performed for either A, B, C, or D: - A. Assessment of intracranial neoplasm and other targeted lesions for one of the following: - 1.
-Pre-surgical planning and operative risk assessment, or - 2.
-Assessment of eloquent cortex (e.g. language, sensory motor, visual centers) in relation to tumor or other focal lesions, or - 3.
-Surgical planning (biopsy or resection), or - 4.
-Therapeutic follow-up. - B. Evaluation of preserved eloquent cortex. - C. Assessment of eloquent cortex for epilepsy surgery. - D. Assessment of radiation treatment planning and post-treatment evaluation of eloquent cortex. - II.
-It is the policy of Louisiana Healthcare Connections that fMRI for any indication not listed above is not supported by current evidenceconsidered not medically necessary.
+- I. It is the policy of Louisiana Healthcare Connections that functional magnetic resonance imaging (fMRI0 is medically necessary when performed for either A, B, C, or D:one of the following: - A. Assessment of intracranial neoplasm, vascular malformations, and other targeted lesions for one of the following: - 1.
+Pre-surgical planning and operative risk assessment; or - 2.
+Assessment of eloquent cortex (e.g. language, sensory motor, visual centers) in relation to tumor or other focal lesions: - 3.
+Surgical planning (biopsy or resection); or - 4.
+Therapeutic follow-up; - B. Evaluation of preserved eloquent cortex. - C. Assessment of eloquent cortex and language lateralization for epilepsy surgery; - D. Assessment of radiation treatment planning and post-treatment evaluation of eloquent cortex: - E. Assessment of cerebral vascular reactivity for consideration of revascularization procedures. - II.
+It is the policy of Louisiana Healthcare Connections that fMRI for any indication not listed above is not supported by current evidence.